 Seminar on “From Service-Oriented Computing to Microservices and Beyond” for the Programming Languages course, 2016, Università di Bologna, Bologna, IT | Slides

 The exam regards the conduction of a group study project that applies the knowledge acquired attending the course.
-The exam’s hand-in consists of a report in PDF format of at most 5000 words — corresponding to around 30k characters and 9–10 pages (including tables, figures, and references).
-Reports that exceed these constraints will be penalised.
+The exam’s hand-in consists of a report in PDF format of at most 5000 words — approximately, these correspond to 30k characters and 9–10 pages.
+Reports that exceed the word count will be penalised.
 The report shall detail the context, the problem/motivation, the data, the measures applied, and the results obtained (along with their qualitative interpretation).
 Once a group assembled an outline of the project they want to conduct, they can contact the teacher for feedback with a short summary of the outline (using the address below).

 As a reference for the styling of the project report, please use the following